-Simply because a child thinks differently to the educational system and is being taught in a way that doesn’t serve them well, they don’t realise their potential.
+Simply because a child think differently about the educational system and are being taught in a way that doesn’t serve them well, they don’t realise their potential.

 SENCO Vanessa Evans said, in one of your articles, that ‘technology is now becoming an essential tool for the Dyslexic pupil’ – what technology is currently available for dyslexic students and professionals?

-The technology available are speech to text (dictation), text to speech (reading out and proofreading).
+The technologies available are speech to text (dictation), text to speech (reading out and proofreading).

-There are also mind mapping and note taking software that records lessons and makes annotations via the user.
+There are also mind mapping and note-taking software that record lessons and make annotations via the user.